benjaminstokes/gpii-edge-experiment/README.md

 5. Run node index.js to demonstrate accessing Windows API functionality via node->edge->.NET

 ##Tracing the code
+Lets look at High Contrast as an example:

 There are many layers of code and technology in this experiment.
-The top most layer is the nodejs project in  `lib-windows-gpii-edgejs-driver.` The `dotnetfunctions.js` uses edgejs to export nodejs bindings for .NET functions contained within the `lib-windows-gpii` library.
-These .NET functions wrap the Windows API functionality.
+The top most layer is the nodejs project in  `lib-windows-gpii-edgejs-driver.` The [`dotnetfunctions.js` module](https://github.com/benjaminstokes/gpii-edge-experiment/blob/master/lib-windows-gpii-edgejs-driver/dotnetfunctions.js) uses edgejs to export nodejs bindings for .NET functions contained within the `lib-windows-gpii` library.
+The [`highcontrast.js` module](https://github.com/benjaminstokes/gpii-edge-experiment/blob/master/lib-windows-gpii-edgejs-driver/highcontrast.js) makes use of these bindings.

-Lets look at High Contrast as an example:

-The [`lib-windows-gpii/HighContrast.cs` class](https://github.com/benjaminstokes/gpii-edge-experiment/blob/master/lib-windows-gpii/lib-windows-gpii/HighContrast.cs) provides a .NET wrapper around the Windows API SystemParametersInfo function.
+The entry point from nodejs to .NET is in the [`lib-windows-gpii/EdgeBindings.cs` class](https://github.com/benjaminstokes/gpii-edge-experiment/blob/master/lib-windows-gpii/lib-windows-gpii/EdgeBindings.cs) which provides async conveinence methods that can be called from edgejs/nodejs.
+These methods use the [`lib-windows-gpii/HighContrast.cs` class](https://github.com/benjaminstokes/gpii-edge-experiment/blob/master/lib-windows-gpii/lib-windows-gpii/HighContrast.cs), a .NET wrapper around the Windows API SystemParametersInfo function.
 The HighContrast class accesses the Windows API via .NET's ability to call out to native functions which is set up in [`lib-windows-gpii/user32.cs`](https://github.com/benjaminstokes/gpii-edge-experiment/blob/master/lib-windows-gpii/lib-windows-gpii/user32.cs).

-Next, the [`lib-windows-gpii/EdgeBindings.cs` class](https://github.com/benjaminstokes/gpii-edge-experiment/blob/master/lib-windows-gpii/lib-windows-gpii/EdgeBindings.cs) provides async conveinence methods that can be called from edgejs/nodejs.
-These methods use the .NET HighContrast wrapper to access the Windows API to get and set high contrast settings on the system.